Alessandro Campagna (kickboxer)

 Alessandro Campagna (born October 10, 1991) is an Italian Welterweight kickboxer, fighting out of Pro Fighting Roma in Rome, Italy.
-He recently won an 8-man tournament in Paramaribo in Suriname called "Soema Na Basi" beating more experienced and quoted fighters from the Netherlands and Suriname.
+He won an 8-man tournament in Paramaribo in Suriname called "Soema Na Basi", beating more experienced and quoted fighters from the Netherlands and Suriname.

 Biography and career

 Born in Rome, Italy, he started to train kickboxing at the age of 10 and after a while he decided to practice Muay thai.
 He trained at Pro Fighting Roma followed by Alessio Smeriglio.
 He had his first fight at the age of 16.
 He has an older brother: Antonio Campagna, which fights too into the -61 Weight division and is currently K-1 Italian National Champion and is more active into the Amateur Tournaments, where he earned a Silver medal in Baku, Azerbaijan during the Wako European Amateur Championship.
 Alessandro is a full-time student and he practices as a professional fighter when he's not at school.